guptaraghav29/Travel-Agency-Management-System/README.md

  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

+* Traveling is very important and interesting to us.
+As we are well aware, this pandemic has affected our normal travel patterns during vacations or even-day trips to different cities, mountains, and beaches.
+We miss traveling and can’t wait to get back to it and so we wanted to help our fellow travel agents out by making them a system to easily make and manage their travel arrangements for their respective clientele.
+* We plan to use C++ to build our travel agency management system application.
+If possible, we would like to have a front-end GUI that would be a way for clients to place their travel accommodations.
+This would be done in primarily HTML, CSS, and JavaScript but we’ll only be thinking about implementing this feature if time permits.
+* Project IO:
+	* Input:

+	* Output:
+* 3 Design Patterns We’ll Be Implementing:
+	* Abstract factory:
+		* Creating related and dependent objects
+		* Vehicles: Planes, cars, boats, etc.
+		* Overnight Accommodations: Hotels, motels
+ 	* Visitor:
+		* Lets us define a new operation without changing the classes of the elements on which it operates
+	* Decorator:
+		* Lets us add responsibilities to a specific object instead of the whole class

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to